yokecd/blog/src/data/blog/interfacing-with-wasm-in-go.md

 [Yoke](https://github.com/yokecd/yoke) is built with Go, and so uses [wazero](https://github.com/tetratelabs/wazero), a pure Go runtime for WASM.

-The Host runs the WASM module as a Guest within its own memory sandbox.
-It’s similar to a Russian doll, with the Host program containing a smaller Guest program within itself.

-The Host can expose functions that the Guest can import and call.
-When the Guest WASM module invokes such a function, it yields control back to the Host, waits for it to execute the function, and then resumes execution.

 ![host-guest](../../assets/images/interface-with-wasm/host-guest.svg)

 > **_INFO:_** From this point onwards the term Host refers to the process running the WebAssembly Runtime.
 > In our case this refers to the Yoke CLI.
 > The Guest refers to the WebAssembly Module embedded within the Host Process.

+The Host runs the WASM module as a Guest within a restricted memory sandbox and exposes functions that the Guest can import and call.
+When the Guest invokes one of these functions, it temporarily yields control to the Host, waits for the function to execute, and then resumes execution.

 If the user explicitly opts in, [yoke](https://github.com/yokecd/yoke) provides a single function to WASM modules: `k8s_lookup`.